ouspg/CompSec/README.md

 See section about [virtual machines](#Virtual-machines) to setup laboratory environment in the University classes or at home.

-To pass this course with grade 1, you have to pass the Moodle exam.
+To pass this course with grade 1, you have to pass the Moodle exams.

 To get better grade, you have to do some laboratory exercises.
 You can somewhat decide what grade you will earn on this course because you can (hopefully!) see from the beginning how much work is required to each grade.